alpha-unito/streamflow/docs/source/ext/database.rst

 DatabaseLoadingContext
 ======================
-Workflow loading can be costly in term of time and memory but also tricky, with the possibility of deadlock.
+Workflow loading can be costly in terms of time and memory but also tricky, with the possibility of deadlock.
-The ``DatabaseLoadingContext`` supplies an interface, which allows to define classes that manage these problems.
-Good practice is to load the objects from these classes instead of use directly the entity ``load`` methods.
+The ``DatabaseLoadingContext`` interface allows to define classes that manage these problems.
+Good practice is to load the objects from these classes instead of using directly the entity ``load`` methods.

 .. code-block:: python
     def add_deployment(self, persistent_id: int, deployment: DeploymentConfig):